Saghaaah1/twitter-influencer-observer-camembert/README.md

 # Influencer or Observer — Predicting Social Roles

-Binary classification of French Twitter accounts (**influencer** vs. **observer**) from a single tweet's metadata and text. **Final result: public leaderboard 0.857 — 4th place.**
+Binary classification of French Twitter accounts (**influencer** vs. **observer**) from a single tweet's metadata and text. **Final result: public leaderboard 0.857.**

 The whole approach is built around one principle: **don't fool yourself with identity leakage.** Direct user IDs are stripped from the data and the public test set is made of